FRACerqueira/RingBufferPlus/README.md

 - Set unique name for same buffer type
 - Set the buffer capacity
 - Set the minimum and maximum capacity (optional)
-- Set the conditions for scaling to maximum and minimum
+    - Set the conditions for scaling to maximum and minimum (required)
+        - Automatic condition values ​​based on capacity (value not required)
+    - Define a user role to receive capacity change events (optional)
-- Associate the logger inertface
+- Associate the logger interface (optional)
-- Define a user role for generated errors
+- Define a user role for generated errors (optional)
+- Invalidate the buffer when it is in an invalid state
-- Define a user role to receive capacity change events
+- Warm up to full capacity before starting application
 - Simple and clear fluent syntax

 ## Installing